-- Back Up the Database Oracle strongly recommends that you at least perform a level 1 backup, or if time allows, perform a level 0 backup. - Upgrading Statistics Tables Created by the DBMS_STATS Package After Upgrading Oracle Database If you created statistics tables using the DBMS_STATS_CREATE_STAT_TABLE procedure
+Back Up the Database Oracle strongly recommends that you at least perform a level 1 backup, or if time allows, perform a level 0 backup.

+Upgrading Statistics Tables Created by the DBMS_STATS Package After Upgrading Oracle Database

 If you created statistics tables using the DBMS_STATS.CREATE_STAT_TABLE procedure, then upgrade these tables by running DBMS_STATS.UPGRADE_STAT_TABLE.